JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 8 Notes.md

 - In linear regression, we are minimizing the **squared error** from every point to our predictor line.
 These are vertical distances.
 - In PCA, we are minimizing the **shortest distance**, or shortest *orthogonal* distances, to our data points.

-More generally, in linear regression we are taking all our examples in x and applying the parameters in Θ to predict y.
+More generally, in linear regression we are taking all our examples in x and applying the parameters in $\theta$ to predict $y$.

 In PCA, we are taking a number of features $x_1,x_2,…,x_n$, and finding a closest common dataset among them.
 We aren't trying to predict any result and we aren't applying any theta weights to the features.